How Do You Get Your Car Back After Repossession in Illinois?

 What Is the Procedure for Getting Your Vehicle Back?

-When vehicles are repossessed in Illinois, the law gives borrowers the opportunity to get their cars and trucks back.
-If you’ve already paid at least 30% of the purchase price, the lender must send you a notice within 3 days of the repossession.
+When vehicles are repossessed in Illinois, the law gives borrowers the opportunity to get their vehicle back.
+If you have already paid at least 30% of the purchase price, the lender must send you a notice within 3 days of the repossession.

 If you have paid less than 30% of the loan when the car is repossessed, you can redeem it by paying the entire remaining loan balance before the car is sold.